Akshat162001/YBI-Project/README.md

 # YBI-Project

-This Project contains the predicted price of House in Bengaluru made in Jupyter Notebook...
+This Project contains the predicted price of House in Bengaluru made in Jupyter Notebook..

 <h2>To Run this Project on Vscode</h2>
 <p>1.
 Clone/Fork the repository</p>